 Our client was arrested for selling a controlled substance, specifically, methamphetamine after a sting operation in downtown Manhattan Beach.
 An undercover police officer reached out to a friend of our client, saying he wanted to buy 25 grams of meth.
 Our client’s friend then put the potential buyer in contact with our client.

-Our client agreed to the meeting and got in the backseat of the car, where the entire transaction was recorded and filmed by hidden camera.
+Our client agreed to the meeting and got in the backseat of the car, where the entire transaction was recorded and filmed by hidden camera, unbeknownst to our client.

 The buyer paid our client $1,700 in marked bills for an ounce (28.34 grams).
 He then allowed our client to drive away from the scene before they arrested him on nearby Sepulveda Boulevard.
 It was not our client’s first arrest involving methamphetamine, although this was his first arrest for sales.

 The Torrance District Attorney charged our client with two felonies for violation of California Health and Safety Code sections 11378 and 11379, sales and transportation of a controlled substance, respectively (such offenses were not affected by Proposition 47, reducing certain felony drug offenses to misdemeanors, well after this case concluded)

-At the time of the arrest, our client was on probation for a separate felony out of another Los Angeles County courthouse, as well as a misdemeanor out of a third courthouse, also in Los Angeles County.
+At the time of the arrest, our client was on probation for a separate felony out of another Los Angeles County courthouse (Pomona), as well as a misdemeanor out of a third courthouse (El Monte), also in Los Angeles County.
 One of the probation violation cases was consolidated with the Torrance case, but not the other one.

-Our client, due to his prior record, was facing a maximum of eight years and the District Attorney first offered three years.
+Our client, due to his prior record, was facing a maximum of eight years in state prison and the District Attorney first offered three years.
 There was not a lot of facts to help our client.

 The reader of this summary may think of entrapment, but our client certainly could have avoided the commission of the offense, so this defense really is not a realistic defense.

-The District Attorney, in response to the letter from our client, reduced the offer to 16 months, which our client accepted.
+The District Attorney, in response to the Defense Position Letter and Mitigation Packet, reduced the offer to 16 months, which our client accepted.
 Greg Hill then worked to get one of the probation violation cases dismissed and admitted a violation in the other one, asking that any sentence run concurrent with the 16 months our client had agreed to serve.

 The court agreed to run such sentenced concurrent.
 Our client was very pleased to be realistically looking at confinement of less than a year, rather than perhaps four years if convicted at trial and sentenced to eight years in prison.